-The Institute for Science, Society and Policy and the Royal Canadian Institute for Science are delighted to invite you to the firstpublic panel on the impact of emerging science/technology innovations on society.
-This panel will focus on gene editing technology and discuss how CRISPR works, who should be able to edit genes and where this technology could take us.
+The Institute for Science, Society and Policy and the Royal Canadian Institute for Science were delighted to host the inaugural panel in the ISSP-RCIScience Lecture Series, which focused on the impact of emerging science and technology innovations on society.
+The discussion focused on gene editing technology and discussed how CRISPR works and where this technology could take us.

 The Institute for Science, Society and Policy hosted for the first time in a public panel the Chief Science Advisor of Canada, Dr. Mona Nemer, the Chief Scientist of Québec, Dr. Rémi Quirion and the Chief Scientist of Ontario, Dr. Molly Shoichet.